Mexican sunflower uses

 Taste of Tithonia Diversifolia

-It has some bitter taste, so don’t try it alone.
+It has a bitter taste, so don’t try it alone.

 Side Effects, Risk Factors of, and Cautions for Tithonia Diversifolia